McuMirror/QTRealTimePlotting/README.md

 A simple request/reply handshake protocol is used to get the measurements from the pressure transducer.
 The request is the text string “4\n” and the reply is received in the form of a text string, ranging from 1 to 5 characters in length, representing a number from -7500 to 7500 (representing -75 to +75 cm-H2O).
 For plotting fidelity and smoothness, 50 samples/sec (timer interval of 20 milliseconds) is an adequate measurement rate.
 The source files can be grouped into two classes (dialog and mainwindow) and a main.cpp file.
 For each class, there is a source file, a header file, and a graphical ui file.
 Finally, [Qt](https://www.qt.io) uses a project file.

 ###Standalone executable and DLL's
 After the ‘Real-Time USB Pressure Monitor’ is compiled in a release configuration, it becomes an executable file (qt_tr_plotter.exe) but still requires a set of DLL files (located within the local [Qt](https://www.qt.io) directory structure) to be able to run as a standalone software program on Windows.
-For this specific software program, the relevant DLL files listed below should be included in the folder with the ‘Real-Time USB Pressure Monitor’ executable file:-	libgss_s_dw2-1.dll-	libstdc++-6.dll-	libwinpthread-1.dll-	Qt5Core.dll-	Qt5Gui.dll-	Qt5SerialPort.dll-	Qt5Widgets.dll
+For this specific software program, the relevant DLL files listed below should be included in the folder (note: qwindows.dll needs to reside in a subfolder 'platforms' along with the ‘Real-Time USB Pressure Monitor’ executable file:

+- qt_tr_plotter.exe- libgss_s_dw2-1.dll- libstdc++-6.dll- libwinpthread-1.dll- Qt5Core.dll- Qt5Gui.dll- Qt5SerialPort.dll- Qt5Widgets.dll
+- libEGL.dll
+- platforms\qwindows.dll

 ###Summary
 Using Qt Creator and QCustomPlot provides many benefits to creating GUI panels/dialogs and plotting options.
 It is easy to learn with the only unique concept being signals and slots to handle the events.